Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 In all cases of cerebral embolism, doctors will control brain activity.
 Follow-up venograms and imaging tests are recommended to evaluate thrombosis and ensure no additional clots.

-It is likely that doctors will perform additional blood tests to see if you have a bleeding disorder that may have increased your risk of developing stroke.
+Doctors will likely perform additional blood tests to see if you have a bleeding disorder that may have increased your risk of stroke.

-If you begin to experience any of these symptoms, call immediately for emergencies or ask someone to take you to a hospital.
+If you experience any of these symptoms, call immediately for emergencies or ask someone to take you to a hospital.

 Cerebral vein thrombosis is a blood clot from a cerebral vein in the brain.
 This vein is responsible for draining blood from the brain.
-If blood builds up in this vein, it will begin to seep into the tissues of the brain and cause severe hemorrhage or brain swelling.
+If blood builds up in this vein, it will begin to seep into the brain’s tissues and cause severe hemorrhage or brain swelling.

 When detected early, cerebral venous thrombosis can be treated without causing life-threatening complications.